Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Cooling Without it, the equipment loses performance and wears out faster

-Noise a problem that is particularly common with home mining
+Noise a problem, especially with home mining

 Downtime Every hour of downtime reduces revenue